backstage/backstage/.changeset/gold-yaks-join.md

 '@backstage/test-utils': patch
 ---

-The test utility for PluginProvider called MockPluginProvider has been created.
+The test utility for the plugin context called `MockPluginProvider` has been created.
 It will be handy in the cases when you use
-\_\_experimentalConfigure in your plugin
+`__experimentalConfigure` in your plugin.
+It is experimental and exported through `@backstage/test-utils/alpha`.